openkruise/kruise-game/docs/en/observability/observability-design.md

 4. Set the variable `GRAFANA_CLOUD_ENABLED` to `true` in your workflow or repository variables.

 The CI workflow (`e2e-1.34.yaml`) will automatically detect these secrets, configure the OTel Collector to export data to Grafana Cloud, and run the observability verification tests.

+---

+## 5. Using Observability in Development & CI

+For contributors and maintainers the main payoff is faster debugging, especially on ephemeral CI runners where the cluster disappears as soon as the job completes.
+When GitHub Actions is configured with Grafana Cloud secrets, each e2e run streams traces/logs/metrics to Grafana Cloud; you debug in Grafana, not by re-running tests locally or fishing through CI dumps.
+While iterating on a new network plugin, you add spans/logs, push a commit, wait for CI, and then open Grafana Cloud to see the full trace tree and correlated logs for that run.
+No extra plumbing beyond the OTel defaults and the secrets from §4.

+### Case Studies: Debugging with OTel Traces

+**Case study 1 – CNI race, discovered from traces**

+- Situation: an e2e run intermittently reported Network NotReady, but the CI artifacts only showed that Pods were scheduled and CNI logs looked normal at first glance.
+- What we saw in Grafana Cloud: error spans with `game.kruise.io.network.status=not_ready` and `game.kruise.io.k8s.pod_ip=""`, even though internal/external ports were present.
+The webhook span fired <100ms after the scheduler placed the Pod.
+- Interpretation: the webhook was legitimately running in the window between “Pod scheduled” and “CNI assigned PodIP”.
+This is normal Kubernetes timing, not a plugin bug.
+- Outcome: instead of chasing this as a production error, we could treated it as a transient condition and marked it as a candidate for `codes.Ok` + `span.AddEvent()`, so error-rate panels reflect only issues that need attention.

+**Case study 2 – Informer cache staleness during scale-out**

+- Situation: during GameServerSet scale-out, CI occasionally logged "Advanced StatefulSet already exists" and failed a test.
+The raw dump suggested a logic bug in the creation path.
+- What we saw in Grafana Cloud: very short error spans (<50ms) on the create path, with `exception.message` containing `AlreadyExists`.
+The trace showed the controller deciding “resource missing → create”, while the API server already had the object.
+- Interpretation: classic informer cache lag between controller-runtime’s cache and the API server.
+The retry loop handles it transparently; there was no long-latency or external API failure in the timeline.
+- Outcome: we kept the retry logic, documented this as an expected pattern, and again treated it as a candidate to be downgraded from error span to event.

+### Takeaways for contributors

+- Use Grafana Cloud traces/logs as the primary artifact for debugging observability and networking issues in CI; the free tier is sufficient for correlating reconcilers, webhooks, and plugins.
+- Let actionability drive span status: persistent, operator-facing problems stay `codes.Error`; expected transient states should be `codes.Ok` + events.
+This keeps spanmetrics-based error rates meaningful.
+- Keep attributes low-cardinality and consistent (via `telemetryfields.*` helpers) so spanmetrics remain queryable across runs and dashboards stay stable.